PATKZ-STMU/Hispanic-San-Antonio-History-Mapping-Project/Sanborn Fire Insurance Maps/ReadMe.txt

 All maps will ideally be placed within a folder labelled according to the year in which the map was published / created.
-The file structre should generally be:
+The file structure should generally be:

 Sanborn Fire Insurance Maps/{year of publication}/pdfs
 AND